 Chris Peat

-Chris Peat is a highly experienced stakeholder and community engagement professional who has worked across some of Australia's largest infrastructure projects, Chris is highly valued as a trusted advisor by clients and the community.
+Chris is a highly experienced stakeholder and community engagement professional who has worked across some of Australia's largest infrastructure projects.
+He is highly valued as a trusted advisor by clients and the community.

-Chris is valued for his facilitation and negotiation skills having chaired, facilitated and acted as secretariat for a diverse range of projects including the Epping to Chatswood Rail Link Community Liaison groups, Western Sydney Corridors program for Transport for NSW, during the EIS phase for Sydney Metro West during COVID, chairing and facilitating meetings with resident action groups and facilitating and conducting meetings with the community, residents and business owners affected by property acquisition for Sydney Metro.
+He has strong facilitation and negotiation skills, having chaired, facilitated and acted as secretariat for a diverse range of projects including the Epping to Chatswood Rail Link Community Liaison groups, the Western Sydney Corridors program for Transport for NSW, and Sydney Metro West during COVID.
+He has also chaired and facilitated meetings with resident action groups, as well as community, residents and business owners affected by Sydney Metro property acquisition.
 Chris works to ensure all parties have a voice at the table and brings parties together to develop solutions and find common ground.

 David Ross